 Get Total_Amount ever sold data (from the SALE table), sold at a discount data by using Quantity and Discount_Price (from SALE and DISCOUNT tables), sold at retail price data by using Quantity and Retail_Price (from SALE and PRODUCT tables),

-Find actual revenue by multiplying Quantity and Discount_Price (from SALE and DISCOUNT tables).
+Find actual revenue in one day by multiplying Quantity and Discount_Price (from SALE and DISCOUNT tables) at the specific date.
+Then, aggregating actual revenue in all sale days to get the total actual revenue.

 Find predicted revenue by multiplying 75% Quantity and Retail_Price (from SALE and PRODUCT tables).

 Find revenue difference by subtracting predicted revenue from actual revenue.